marcw/libpoller/README.md

 ## How to run it

-Running poller is really simple and is a metter of setting a few environment variables (if needed) and passing the binary the path of the configuration file.
+Running poller is really simple and is a matter of setting a few environment variables (if needed) and passing the binary the path of the configuration file.